-I work with paper, cutting intricate designs by hand to create layered images ranging from picturesque Oxford architecture and landscapes to microscopic patterns found in the natural world.
+I have worked almost exclusively with papercutting for over a decade, cutting designs by hand to create layered images ranging from picturesque Oxford architecture and landscapes to microscopic patterns found in the natural world.

 Simplifying the features of the landscape into flat areas of colour creates an impression of the view in front of me and a sense of quiet.
 I look for balance of composition and colour and particularly enjoy placing a detail, such as a building which can be quite intricately cut, within the landscape to draw the eye and contrast with the rest of the image.